Reach out anytime

 How to accept God’s gift of salvation.

 PLEASE NOTE: The water in the baptistery has no special powers.
 If you don’t believe in Jesus and accept His gift of grace, then baptism is nothing more than getting wet.
-But being baptized by immersion is clearly what the New Testament teaches believers to do when they come to a place of belief in Jesus Christ as Lord of their lives.
+But being baptized by immersion is a very important step in a believer's walk when they come to a place of belief in Jesus Christ as Lord of their lives.

 We are called to live lives that reflect His gift of grace that we’ve accepted